recordedfuture/consul/website/source/docs/guides/creating-certificates.html.md

 ---
 layout: "docs"
-page_title: "Creating Certificates"
+page_title: "Creating and Configuring Certificates"
 sidebar_current: "docs-guides-creating-certificates"
 description: |-
   Learn how to create certificates for Consul.
 ---

-# Creating Certificates
+# Creating and Configuring Certificates

 Correctly configuring TLS can be a complex process, especially given the wide range of deployment methodologies.
 This guide will provide you with a